ToTheBeginning/ComfyUI-DreamO/README.md

 ## Workflows
 Please fine the workflows in [workflows](workflows) folder, [this v1.1 workflow](workflows/dreamo_comfyui_v1.1.json) is the latest version.

+The v1.1 model, when combined with the [Super-Realism LoRA](https://huggingface.co/strangerzonehf/Flux-Super-Realism-LoRA), can further enhance realism.
+However, since it's a realism-focused LoRA, it may affect style transfer.
+Use it as needed.

 ## Nodes
 - DreamOProcessorLoader